Assessor

 Board of Assessment Appeal:

-· Board of Assessment Appeals for 2023 Grand List Motor Vehicles will be held in September 2024.
-The dates are to be determined.
-No appointment is necessary, first come, first served for hearings.
+- Board of Assessment Appeal hearings for 2024 Grand List will be held April 21, 22, 23 and 24, 2025 from 4 to 6:45 p.m.
+An appointment is required.
 Bring supporting documentation and the vehicle when you appear before the board.
-Hearing applications will be available on the website in August.
+Hearing applications are available below or in the Assessor's office.

 Elderly Homeowners and Totally Disabled Persons Tax Relief Program